DosenbachGreene/processing_pipeline/README.md

 > easiest way at the moment is to create a separate BIDS dataset for each anatomical session.
 >
 > The option to process anatomical sessions separately will be added in the future.

+It is possible to load a params file to configure the pipeline with the `--config` flag.

 ##### Functional Pipeline